micro-manager/micro-manager.github.io/_pages/Using_Netbeans.md

     **Debug**.
 If all is well, then Micro-Manager should launch inside ImageJ.

-{% include Note text="The components from the installed Micro-Manager can get out of sync with the Subversion source.
+{% include notice icon="info" content="The components from the installed Micro-Manager can get out of sync with the Subversion source.
 If you encounter unexpected errors, update to the latest nightly build and the latest source revision." %}